U.S. review gives boost to Keystone oil pipeline

 | WASHINGTON

-WASHINGTON The Keystone XL oil pipeline got a boost on Friday when the State Department said the project would not likely change the rate at which Canada's oil sands are developed, discounting warnings from environmentalists that it would lead to a spike in greenhouse gas emissions.
+WASHINGTON The Keystone XL oil pipeline got a boost on Friday when the State Department said the project would not likely change the rate at which Canada's oil sands are developed, discounting fears it would be responsible for additional greenhouse gas emissions.

 The report is far from the last word on Keystone.
 The environmental assessment must be finalized after the public comment.
-Federal agencies will then have 90 days to work with the State Department to determine whether the pipeline is in the national interest, with U.S. President Barack Obama ultimately able to approve or block the project.
+Then federal agencies will have 90 days to work with the State Department to determine whether the pipeline is in the national interest.

 The more than 800,000 barrel per day pipeline would have little environmental impact on most resources along its proposed route, provided the company takes certain measures to make it safer, the review added.